mdorobczynski/mdorobczynski/README.md

 - 🔭 I’m currently working on ...finding internship
 - 🌱 I’m currently learning ...frameworks, SQL and neworking basics
 - 👯 I’m looking to collaborate on ...new disciplines
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...employment opportunities
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...linkedin.com/in/dorobczynski
 - 😄 Pronouns: ...He/Him